 By default, Pyramix sends Edit Video In/Out and Edit Audio In/Out points when an In/Out point is set in the Transport Control panel.
 These options enable these commands to filtered out if necessary.

 - Filter In/Out Preset (video) - Filter Audio In/Out Preset

 Controller

 All Settings Remote Control Controller Page

-The Controller page shows a list of all external controllers currently installed.
+The Controller page shows a list of all external controllers currently installed (if any) in the The following controllers are installed pane.